Telex in The UK and Teleprinters I Remember

 Three Tees Agency

-In the early years of my career, The Three Tees Agency had an excellent Saturday morning training school for telex operators.
-Their offices were in Ludgate House, Fleet Street, in The City of London.
+In the early years of my career, The Three Tees Agency* had an excellent Saturday morning training school for telex operators.
+Their offices were at 110 Ludgate House, Fleet Street, in the City of London.
 The Three Tees was owned by a lovely lady called Janet Day, and I have fond memories of her and the team.

 TRG Services